 service

-In the Helix Versioning Engine, the shared versioning service that responds to requests from Helix Server client applications.
-The Helix Server (p4d) maintains depot files and metadata describing the files and also tracks the state of client workspaces.
+In the Helix Core server, the shared versioning service that responds to requests from Helix server client applications.
+The Helix server (p4d) maintains depot files and metadata describing the files and also tracks the state of client workspaces.

 shelve